 Federal Residential Renewable Energy Tax Credit

-- Net Metering: You may be able to sign a net metering agreement with your Riverside utility company.
-This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
+- Net Metering: You may be able to sign a net metering agreement with your Riverside utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
 Your utility company will then deduct this value from your utility bill each month.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local Riverside solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Riverside solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives